Timeline of the 2019–2020 Hong Kong protests (June 2020): Silent march against national security law

 Dozens of citizens heeded online calls for an "Anti-National Security Law Silent March", in response to Sunday's National People's Congress Standing Committee's fast-tracking of the National Security Law that is expected to be passed in the next few days.
 The crowd gathered at Jordan MTR station.
 At about 3:00 pm, small groups started moving towards Mong Kok via Nathan Road, chanting pro-democracy slogans which included urging each other to come out again in protest on 1 July, the anniversary of the 1997 handover of Hong Kong to China.
 Early on, police issued warnings for unlawful assembly, but was unable to stop protesters from heading to Mong Kok as they slipped from Nathan Road into side streets.
 In Mong Kok, police checked the identities and searched the belongings of at least two groups of protesters numbering about 20 people in total.
 In the course of a dispersal operation in Mong Kok, a police officer briefly fired pepper spray at journalists.
 The shopping centre at Langham Place closed early for the day.
 After a lengthy confrontation in which police used tear gas, a total of 53 people, including 41 men and 12 women, were arrested in the Mong Kok area for "unlawful assembly".
-On their respective Facebook pages, district councillors Ben Lam Siu-pan of Yau Tsim Mong District, and Chui Chi-kin of Eastern District, stated that they were among the arrested.
+On their respective Facebook pages, district councillors Ben Lam of Yau Tsim Mong District, and Chui Chi-kin of Eastern District, stated that they were among the arrested.
 The protests began to die down at around 7:00 pm.
 A planned protest in Victoria Park which was to start at 3:00 p.m. failed to go ahead, with police patrolling the area around the park.